 Feeding Chittenden works to alleviate hunger by feeding people and cultivating opportunities.
 As the largest direct service emergency food provider in Vermont, Feeding Chittenden serves over 11,000 people each year.

 Feeding Chittenden works to alleviate hunger by feeding people and cultivating opportunities.
 As the largest direct service emergency food provider in Vermont, the Food Shelf serves over 12,000 people each year.

 Our flagship program is our food shelf, where we provide a monthly five-day supply of groceries to families in need.
 We also offer fresh produce and bread five days per week.

 The Good Food Truck is designed to use the power of healthy meals and good food to help people who are hungry, create opportunities for people who are under- or unemployed, and unite the community around the fight against hunger.

-The Chittenden Emergency Food Shelf operates the county’s foremost soup kitchen.
+Feeding Chittenden operates as the county’s foremost hot meals program.
 We are open to the entire community, serving a hot meal every day,

-In order to address hunger relief for populations with mobility issues, the Chittenden Emergency Food Shelf runs a Homebound Delivery program to serve senior citizens and people with disabilities.
-Each month, staff and volunteers deliver a five-day supply of groceries to homebound clients, providing them with food and a much welcome visit.
-We currently serve 150 households through the Homebound Delivery program.
+In order to address hunger relief for populations with mobility issues, the program’s mission is to serve senior citizens and people with disabilities.
+Each month, staff and volunteers deliver a five-day supply of groceries to homebound clients, providing them with food and a much welcomed visit.
+We currently serve 130 households through the Homebound Delivery program.

 To all the service, staff and volunteers that make the Chittenden Emergency Food Shelf what it is today.